noisebridge/PythonClass/course/sqlite3.md

             "fav_color" varchar(255) DEFAULT NULL
         );
         ```
+        - Take a moment to think about what this code is doing and what it represents
+        - Ask questions if anything seems unclear!
+        - Once you understand, feel free to continue on with the next few steps

-    3. Now let's create a new SQLite database on disk.
+    3. Now that we have a schema, let's create the SQLite database on disk.
 Run `sqlite3`.
 You should see something like:
         ```
         SQLite version 3.8.5 2014-08-15 22:37:57
         Enter ".help" for usage hints.